ysunlab/PipelineDog/startFromScratch.md

     </kbd>
   </p>

-  With the above window shown, you can either download the entire PipelineDog script by clicking the <kbd>DOWNLOAD</kbd> button in this poped-up window, or copy-paste the content inside this window directly.
+  With the above window shown, you can either download the entire PipelineDog script by clicking the <kbd>DOWNLOAD</kbd> button in this popped-up window, or copy-paste the content inside this window directly.

-  3. To export the bash script (so you can run this script locally to actually run this pipeline and get the results), click the the <kbd>Export Pipeline</kbd> button, and you will get this:
+  3. To export the bash script (so you can run this script locally to actually run this pipeline and get the results), click the <kbd>Export Pipeline</kbd> button, and you will get this:
   <p align="center">
     <kbd>
       <img src="https://github.com/ysunlab/PipelineDog/blob/master/img.d/simpleStart.d/12exportPipeline.jpg?raw=true" alt="Just Started Page" />